liuchengxu/space-vim/README.md

 ## Acknowledgements

-Space-vim would never have become what it is now, without the help of these projects!
+I would like to thank the many people who have helped and contributed to this project.
+What's more, space-vim would never have become what it is now, without the help of these projects!

 - [spacemacs](https://github.com/syl20bnr/spacemacs)
 - [vim-plug](https://github.com/junegunn/vim-plug)